sign-language-processing/sign-language-processing.github.io/src/index.md

 OpenPose [@pose:cao2018openpose;@pose:simon2017hand;@pose:cao2017realtime;@pose:wei2016cpm] is the first multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) in 2D on single images.
-While their model can estimate the full pose directly from an image in a single inference, they also suggest a pipeline approach where first they estimate the body pose and then independently estimate the hands and face pose by acquiring higher resolution crops around those areas.
+While their model can estimate the full pose directly from an image in a single inference, they also suggest a pipeline approach where they first estimate the body pose and then independently estimate the hands and face pose by acquiring higher resolution crops around those areas.
 Building on the slow pipeline approach, a single network whole body OpenPose model has been proposed [@pose:hidalgo2019singlenetwork], which is faster and more accurate for the case of obtaining all keypoints.
-Additionally, with multiple recording angles, OpenPose also offers keypoint triangulation to reconstruct the pose in 3D.
+With multiple recording angles, OpenPose also offers keypoint triangulation to reconstruct the pose in 3D.

 @pose:alp2018densepose take a different approach with DensePose.
 Instead of classifying for every keypoint which pixel is most likely, they suggest similar to semantic segmentation, for each pixel to classify which body part it belongs to.
 Then, for each pixel, knowing the body part, they predict where that pixel is on the body part relative to a 2D projection of a representative body model.
 This approach results in the reconstruction of the full-body mesh and allows sampling to find specific keypoints similar to OpenPose.

 However, 2D human poses might not be sufficient to fully understand the position and orientation of landmarks in space, and applying pose estimation per frame does not take the video temporal movement information into account, especially in cases of rapid movement, which contain motion blur.

 @pose:pavllo20193d developed two methods to convert between 2D poses to 3D poses.
 The first, a supervised method, was trained to use the temporal information between frames to predict the missing Z-axis.
 The second is an unsupervised method, leveraging the fact that the 2D poses are merely a projection of an unknown 3D pose and train a model to estimate the 3D pose and back-project to the input 2D poses.
 This back projection is a deterministic process, applying constraints on the 3D pose encoder.
 @pose:zelinka2020neural follow a similar process and adds a constraint for bones to stay of a fixed length between frames.

 @pose:panteleris2018using suggest converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain,